bruhmastir/library/docs/aerodrome/muscat/gmc.md

 ## 3.2 Departure pushback procedures
 ### 3.2.1 General pushback procedures
-When aircraft have been handed off from CLD, they shall be fully ready for pushback and have reached their TOBT.
+When aircraft have been handed off from GMP, they shall be fully ready for pushback.
 Assuming no obstructions, they shall be instructed to push back immediately.
+If an aircraft is cleared for push and start but does not begin pushing within 2-5 minutes, the pushback clearance is canceled.

 Aircraft requesting push that are not squawking their assigned transponder code shall be instructed to hold position and squawk the correct code.
 They must not be allowed to move until doing so.

 Pushback direction is based primarily on aircraft location and runway configuration.

-Pushback from the main terminal shall occur onto T or L as appropriate.
-A pushback clearance must be a variant of those provided in 3.2.2 and include an instruction on which direction to face (e.g. “FACE WEST”).
+A pushback clearance must be a variant of those provided in 3.2.2 and include an instruction to “FACE NORTH”, “FACE EAST", “FACE SOUTH" or “FACE WEST” as appropriate with the taxiway to push onto.

 !!! example
+    **Pilot**: "Muscat Ground, OMA601, on stand 105 request pushback."

-    **Controller:** "OMA613, Muscat Ground, Pushback Approved, Face West on T."
+    **Controller**: "OMA601, Muscat Ground, pushback approved, face North on S."

+    **Pilot**: "Pushback approved, facing North on S, OMA601."

-Conditional pushback instructions may also be issued if an aircraft is taxiing behind another, waiting for pushback.
+Conditional pushback instructions may also be issued if an aircraft is taxiing behind another waiting for pushback.

 !!! example
+    **Pilot**: "Muscat Ground, OMA667, on stand 201 request pushback."

-    **Controller:** "FDB3EF, Behind Oman Air A320 passing left to right, pushback approved, face east on T behind."
+    **Controller**: "OMA667, Muscat Ground, behind the company 737 passing left to right, pushback approved, face North on UE."

-### 3.2.2 Pushback direction
-When departing runway 26R, aircraft parked on the north side of the main terminal (stands 2xx and 3xx) shall be instructed to "FACE EAST" or "FACE NORTH", accordingly.

-Aircraft departing runway 08L parked on 3xx stands shall be instructed to "FACE WEST".
-Such aircraft parked on stands 201-203 can either be instructed to "FACE NORTH" or "FACE SOUTH", at the discretion of the controller and the current traffic situation.

-Aircraft parked on the south sode of the main terminal (stands 4xx, 5xx and 6xx), as well as on the cargo apron, shall always be instructed to "FACE WEST", unless otherwise required for the efficient flow of traffic.
+    **Pilot**: "After the company 737 passes from left to right, pushback approved, facing North on UE, OMA667."

-### 3.2.3 Pushback types
+### 3.2.2 Pushback types
-#### 3.2.3.1 Standard pushback
+#### 3.2.2.1 Standard pushback
 This type will normally have the aircraft stop abeam the adjacent stand.
-The phraseology for this type of pushback is laid down in 3.2.1.
+The phraseology for this type of pushback is identical to the pushback phraseology as provided in 3.2.1.

-#### 3.2.3.2 Short pushback
+#### 3.2.2.2 Short pushback
 A short pushback instruction shall require the aircraft to complete the pushback abeam the current stand such that the adjacent stand will not be blocked.

 !!! example
+    **Pilot**: "Muscat Ground, OMA643, on stand 303 request pushback."

-    **Controller:** "OMA51, short pushback approved, face West on L, to finish abeam stand 406."
+    **Controller**: "OMA643, Muscat Ground, short pushback approved, face East on T to finish abeam stand 303."

+    **Pilot**: "Short pushback approved, facing East on T to finish abeam stand 303, OMA643."

+#### 3.2.2.3 Long pushback
+A long pushback instruction shall require aircraft to complete the pushback operation two stands away from where the pushback was commenced.
+This manoeuvre may be used when aircraft are vacating a stand to be used by another aircraft that is taxiing in.

+!!! example
+    **Pilot**: "Muscat Ground, OMA849, on stand 303 request pushback."

+    **Controller**: "OMA849, Muscat Ground, long pushback approved, face East on T to finish abeam stand 305."

+    **Pilot**: "Long pushback approved, facing East on T to finish abeam stand 305, OMA849."

-### 3.2.4 Simultaneous pushback operations
+### 3.2.3 Simultaneous pushback operations
 Simultaneous pushbacks may be permitted from adjacent stands provided aircraft are instructed to manoeuver in accordance with 3.2.2 such that on completion of both aircraft’s pushback operation, they will be separated on the taxiway by two aircraft stands.

+### 3.2.4 Pushback direction

+- **Departing Runway 08L:**
+  - Aircraft parked on stands 3xx shall be instructed to *“FACE WEST”*.
+  - Aircraft on stands 201–203 may be instructed to *“FACE NORTH”* or *“FACE SOUTH”*, at the controller’s discretion, considering prevailing traffic conditions.

+- **Departing Runway 26R:**
+  Aircraft parked on the north side of the main terminal (stands 2xx and 3xx) shall be instructed to *“FACE EAST”* or *“FACE NORTH”*, as appropriate based on stand position and traffic flow.

+- **South Side Stands and Cargo Apron (Stands 4xx, 5xx, 6xx):**
+  Aircraft parked on the south side of the main terminal and those on the cargo apron shall be instructed to *“FACE WEST”*, unless an alternate orientation is required for efficient ground movement.

+- **Southern Taxi-Out Stands (Below Runways 08R/26L):**
+  A majority of stands located on the southern side of the aerodrome, beneath runways 08R and 26L, are configured as taxi-out stands.
+Aircraft on these stands do **not** require pushback clearance and shall only request start-up clearance prior to taxi.

 ## 3.3 Departure taxi procedures
 ### 3.3.1 General departure taxi procedures
-Except as specified in 3.6, departing traffic shall be taxied out using the taxiways closest to the aircraft stand (T, L, S, M, H).
-Where aircraft are taxied to runway holding points, transfer of control to TWR shall be made early enough, such that aircraft are not required to stop their taxi.
+Except as specified in Section 3.6, departing aircraft shall be taxied via the taxiways closest to their assigned stands (i.e., Taxiways T, L, S, M, or H).

-### 3.3.2 Traffic at the main terminal

-The south side and the north side of the terminal are connected via taxiways N and R.

-Taxiway N is used for southbound aircraft, while taxiway R is used for northbound aircraft.
-Therefore, departing traffic will taxi via L, H, R to the runway.
-Traffic south of taxiway F will taxi via F, E4 and H, northbound.

-### 3.3.3 Traffic south of runway 08R/26L
-Traffic south of runway 08R/26L shall exit their apron at the respective apron exit, then taxi via A to cross runway 08R/26L at intersection D1, then continue via E1, H, etc.

-!!! warning
-    Controllers shall exercise caution when taxiing aircraft to/from the aprons south of runway 08R/26L, as only a single intersection connects the apron to the rest of the aerodrome, increasing the risk of a nose-nose situation.

-Taxiway V shall be used by departing aircraft in all configurations.

-These directions keep traffic flow organised and reduces the potential for conflict.

-To deconflict traffic and to reduce the length of taxi clearances, intermediate holding points shall be used wherever possible.
+When taxiing aircraft to runway holding points, Ground shall ensure timely coordination and transfer of control to Tower.
+The transfer shall occur early enough to allow continuous taxi without requiring the aircraft to stop at the holding point.

 !!! example
-    **Controller:** "OMA7R, Taxi via T, UE, V, holding point Y7 runway 26R"
+    **Pilot**: "OMA601, request taxi."

+    **Controller**: "OMA601, taxi holding point Y1, runway 08L, via UE and V."

+    **Pilot**: "Taxi holding point Y1, runway 08L, via UE and V, OMA601."

+To deconflict traffic, and to reduce the length of taxi clearances, intermediate holding points shall be used wherever possible.

 !!! example
-    **Controller:** "OMA7R, Taxi via T, hold UE"
+    **Pilot**: "OMA601, request taxi."

+    **Controller**: "OMA601, taxi via UE and V, hold short V3."

+    **Pilot**: "Taxi via UE and V, hold short V3, OMA601."

+### 3.3.2 Runway 08L Departure Taxi Procedures
+The north and south sides of the terminal are connected by Taxiways **N** and **R**.

+- Taxiway **R** is designated for **northbound** traffic.
+- Taxiway **N** is designated for **southbound** traffic.

+Accordingly:

+- Departing traffic from the north side shall taxi via **Taxiways L, H, and R** to the assigned departure runway.
+- Aircraft positioned **south of Taxiway F** shall taxi **northbound** via **Taxiways F, E4, and H**.

+### 3.3.3 Runway 08R Departure Taxi Procedures
+Traffic operating from aprons located south of Runway 08R/26L shall exit via the designated apron exit, taxi via **Taxiway A**, and cross Runway 08R/26L at **Intersection D1**.
+They shall then continue via **Taxiways E1, H**, and subsequent assigned routes as applicable.

+**Taxiway V** shall be used by **departing aircraft** in all runway configurations.

+This routing ensures organized traffic flow and minimizes the risk of ground movement conflicts.

+!!! warning
+    Controllers shall exercise heightened vigilance when taxiing aircraft to or from the aprons south of Runway 08R/26L.
+These aprons are connected to the main aerodrome layout by **a single intersection (D1)**, increasing the risk of head-on (nose-to-nose) conflicts.
+Strategic sequencing and timely coordination are essential.

+### 3.3.4 Runway 26L Departure Taxi Procedures

+### 3.3.5 Runway 26R Departure Taxi Procedures

 ## 3.4 Arrival taxi procedures
 ### 3.4.1 General arrival taxi procedures